• Home»

 You can file your forms via mail or online through the Modernized e-File Program of an approved provider.
 We recommend the Authorized IRS e-file Provider database to find a vendor within your area.

 Once the IRS grants you an extension, you have at least six months to submit your tax returns.
-Here are the filing deadlines for extended 2023 tax returns
+Here are the filing deadlines for extended 2023 tax returns:

-• October 15, 2024 – Deadline For Individual 2023 Tax Returns
+• October 15, 2024 – Deadline for Individual 2023 Tax Returns

-• September 16, 2024 – Deadline For Partnerships & Sole Proprietorship 2023 Tax Returns
+• September 16, 2024 – Deadline for Partnerships & Sole Proprietorship 2023 Tax Returns

-• October 15, 2024 – Deadline For C-corporation 2023 Tax Return
+• October 15, 2024 – Deadline for C-corporation 2023 Tax Return

 It’s worth noting that you can only file for an extension once.
 The IRS will no longer allow you to get additional extensions beyond your first request.
 You must file your returns before your new deadline ends or face penalties for late filings.